Gravestone Cleaning Tips from BillionGraves

 Gravestones near trees or bushes are at risk for staining from two sources: sap and animals.

 Overhanging tree branches and plants may drip sap onto gravestones.
-Sap contains resins which can be difficult to remove.
+Sap contains resins that can be difficult to remove.
 Sugar in the sap can attract insects, which may lay eggs or burrow into the stone.
 The sap sugars also provide a source of food for mildew and mold.
 Bushes and shrubs sometimes have falling berries that can stain headstone surfaces.

 Animal urine, feces, and bird droppings can leave gravestones with brown, yellow or white stains that become set into the pores of the stone.
 These stains may be difficult to remove, depending on the animal’s diet.